-Islands of the Great Barrier Reef Cairns Australia
+Cairns Islands Tours on the Great Barrier Reef

-Frankland Islands Cruise and Dive offers visitors to Tropical North Queensland an unforgettably exclusive Great Barrier Reef experience.
+The Frankland Islands offers visitors to Tropical North Queensland an unforgettably exclusive Great Barrier Reef dive and snorkel experience.

-Normanby Island is the largest of the Frankland Islands, and is the destination for guests aboard the Frankland Islands Cruise and Dive full day Great Barrier Reef trip.
-The island boasts an abundance of plant and wildlife species, vibrant and colourful rainforest which is met by beautiful, unspoilt beaches and brilliant coral gardens which are home to tropical fish, giant clams and, most notably, green sea turtles; a popular calling card for Frankland Islands Cruise and Dive and one which takes pride of place in adorning their logo.
+Normanby Island is the largest of the Frankland Islands, and is the destination for guests aboard the Frankland Islands Dive & Snorkel Tour for a full day Great Barrier Reef trip.
+The island boasts an abundance of plant and wildlife species, vibrant and colourful rainforest which is met by beautiful, unspoilt beaches and brilliant coral gardens which are home to tropical fish, giant clams and, most notably, green sea turtles; a popular calling card for Frankland Islands and a number one attraction for our adventurous divers and snorkellers.

 Mangroves shroud the calm waters teeming with wildlife while spectacular views of rainforest-clad hills loom in the distance.
-The Frankland Islands Cruise and Dive river cruise offers a tranquil and scenic start to the day, whilst also providing guests with the opportunity to enjoy the diverse range of Far North Queensland's scenery; an advantage which not all visitors to the Cairns region are lucky enough to experience.
+The Frankland Islands river cruise offers a tranquil and scenic start to the day, whilst also providing guests with the opportunity to enjoy the diverse range of Tropical Far North Queensland's scenery; an advantage which not all visitors to the Cairns region are lucky enough to experience.

 The open water cruise from the mouth of the Mulgrave estuary to Normanby Island is the shortest offered in Tropical North Queensland, which is also ideal for travelers who suffer from sea sickness.
 Once the Frankland Islands Cruise and Dive vessel reaches Normanby Island, the boat is securely anchored and guests can begin to explore this tropical paradise at their own leisure.

-Guests with Frankland Islands Cruise and Dive day tour can choose, if they so wish, to separate themselves from the group, enjoying a peaceful and tranquil retreat.
+Guests on board can choose, if they so wish, to separate themselves from the group, enjoying a peaceful and tranquil retreat.
 All visitors are offered beach tents as sun shelters to use as their own for the day, and are able to leave their belongings in these for easy access.
 There are also many packages available catering to individual tastes and budgets.

 The 'All-Day Inclusive' package includes a guided snorkeling tour, tuition and snorkel equipment, a semi-submersible tour, guided island walk, lunch and morning and afternoon tea.
 The 'Full Day Cruise and Lunch Package' includes use of snorkelling equipment and tuition, morning and afternoon tea and lunch.
 On both the Full Day and All Day Inclusive packages Introductory and Certified Diving are available at additional cost.